cenit-io/eCapi/docs/user-guide/authentication.md

 ## 4. OMNA APP.
    The three steps above explained is simplified if you use the OMNA APP.
 It offers a direct way to sign the request.
 First you must go to OMNA APP, login, go to the section of Developers, and in API keys subsection copy the two fields "Secret code" and "Token".
 After this you could use them in the third step described above without doing the previous two steps.

+   TODO: Image of the OMNA APP with token and secret.